The Ultimate Guide to Successful Team Retrospectives (Part 1): 3 Tips for Introducing Retros

 ”Start with why”

-For retrospectives to really work, you need a dedicated team that sees added value for itself in the retro stores.
-If this fundamental question of meaning is not answered, it will always feel in stressful phases as if you were even stealing time from the team with the retros - not a good feeling.
+For retrospectives to really work, you need a committed team that sees added value for themselves in the retros.
+If this fundamental question of meaning is not answered, it will always feel like you are stealing time from the team with the retrospectives, especially in stressful phases - not a good feeling.

 So what’s the point of your team retrospectives?
 And why is your time well invested in the retros?
 This question should be openly discussed in the team.
 Experience has shown that the following food for thought are suitable: